TNO-ropt/ropt/docs/usage/robust_optimization.md

 more complex settings, the realizations may also be combined in different ways, and the set of realizations may be modified during optimization.
-For instance, risk-aware objectives may be constructed by minimizing the standard deviation of the functions or by selecting the worst-performing realizations at each iteration.
+For instance, risk-aware objectives may be constructed by minimizing the standard deviation of the functions or by selecting some of the worst-performing realizations at each iteration.

 In practice, the optimization task often becomes complex due to additional